HIV status of you and your partners

-If the HIV positive person has an undetectable viral load on treatment then the risk of transmitting HIV is zero – even without condoms.
+If the HIV positive person has an undetectable viral load on ART then the risk is zero.
+It is zero even without condoms.

-If the HIV negative person is taking PrEP then the risk of transmission is also zero – even without condoms.
+If the HIV negative person is taking PrEP then the risk of transmission is also zero.
+This is also zero without condoms.

 PrEP is when HIV drugs are taken by an HIV negative person before and after sex to prevent HIV.

 Condoms, if used correctly, protect against HIV.

 Lots of couples where HIV status is different have full and active sex lives without the negative partner ever catching HIV.

 When both partners are positive: what about reinfection?

 Many HIV positive people have sexual partners who are also positive.

 If both partners are positive this removes the anxiety of worrying about HIV.